Minnesota health officials urge businesses to boost COVID-19 compliance

-Minnesota health officials Monday urged businesses to comply with existing COVID-19 protections to avoid the resurgence of infections causing other states to close down bars, churches and other destinations.
+Minnesota health officials Monday urged businesses to comply with existing COVID-19 protections to avoid the resurgence of infections that have caused other states to close down bars, churches and other destinations.

 "The bottom line is we need businesses to follow these guidelines and patrons to respect that there are guidelines that businesses are trying to follow," she said.